zarniak/Gigapan-Downloader/README.md

    `http://www.imagemagick.org/script/binary-releases.php#windows` (Windows).
 I
    recommend install `ImageMagick-*-x64-static.exe` x64 version, if you have x64
    OS.
 For Linux use `yum install imagemagick` or a similar command.
+   Note: tick legacy components to get montage.exe in you imagemagick folder
-3. Download this script in a ZIP file using the green button on GitHub.
+4. Download this script in a ZIP file using the green button on GitHub.
-4. Edit script to change the path to Imagemagick (named montage) if necessary
+5. Edit script to change the path to Imagemagick (named montage) if necessary

 ## Running